Skip to main content

 Causes, biological mechanisms, symptoms, diagnosis and treatment

-Alzheimer's disease is the most common neurodegenerative disease affecting the elderly.
-The increase in the average lifespan due to improved living conditions is one of the reasons for the rise in the number of people affected by this disease.
-Today, it is estimated that 900,000 people suffer from Alzheimer's-type dementia in France, and 35 million worldwide.
-While the onset of dementia before the age of 65 is rare (0.5%), the incidence rises to between 2% and 4% after that age.
-It then increases proportionately with age, reaching over 15% by the age of 80.
-The disease is increasingly affecting women (1 in 4 women and 1 in 5 men over the age of 85).
+Alzheimer’s disease is the most common neurodegenerative disease in older people.
+The increase in average life expectancy, linked to healthier lifestyles, partly explains the increase in the number of people affected by this disease.
+Today, it is estimated that 900,000 suffer from Alzheimer-type dementia in France alone, with 35 million patients worldwide.
+Although onset of Alzheimer’s before the age of 65 is rare (0.5%), its incidence rises to between 2% and 4% after that age.
+It then rises proportionally with age, to reach over 15% by the age of 80.
+This disease increasingly affects women (1 in 4 women and 1 in 5 men over 85).

 21.09.2022 Understanding Alzheimer's disease in 2 minutes

-Certain so-called 'environmental' factors have been associated with Alzheimer's disease, such as chronic sleep deprivation or the use of certain psychotropic drugs, such as benzodiazepines, which can increase the risk of developing the disease.
-Recently, a list of risk factors for Alzheimer's disease was published, although it is still incomplete.
-These include excessive alcohol consumption, head injuries, air pollution, low levels of education, high blood pressure, hearing problems, smoking, obesity, depression, physical inactivity, diabetes and social isolation.
+Certain environmental factors have been associated with Alzheimer’s disease.
+These include chronic sleep deprivation or taking certain psychotropic drugs such as benzodiazepines, which can increase the risk of developing the disease.
+A list of risk factors for Alzheimer’s disease was published recently, but the list is incomplete.
+Factors include excessive alcohol consumption, head injury, air pollution, low levels of education, high blood pressure, hearing problems, smoking, obesity, depression, physical inactivity, diabetes and social isolation.

-The degeneration of neurons that occurs in Alzheimer's disease is the result of the concomitant progression of two types of lesion: firstly, the abnormal accumulation on the outside of cells of ß-amyloid peptides (also known as A-beta peptides or Aß peptides), leading to the formation of ‘amyloid plaques’, also known as ‘senile plaques’, and secondly, the abnormal accumulation of the TAU protein in neurons, leading to their degeneration.
+The degeneration of neurons that occurs in Alzheimer’s disease is the result of the concomitant progression of two types of lesion: the abnormal accumulation of ß-amyloid peptides (or A-beta peptides or Aß peptides) on the outside of cells, leading to the formation of ‘amyloid plaques’, also known as ‘senile plaques’; and the abnormal accumulation of the tau protein in neurons, leading to their degeneration.

 Symptoms and diagnosis